 Press Win+R in combination to open the Run dialog box.
 Type Regedit in the empty field of the box and press OK to open the registry editor.

 Double-click the Outlook folder to select the AutoDiscover folder.

 Switch to the right-pane and create a new DWORD value.
 Name it as ExcludeExplicitO365Endpoint.

 Now, double-click on the above entry, and in the Edit String box that appears for ExcludeExplicitO365Endpoint, change the value from 0 to 1.

 Restart your Outlook app and check if the user password is saved.

-You should no more see the Outlook password prompt.
+You should no longer see the Outlook password prompt.

-Some folks report that Windows 10 updates might interfere with the cached passwords of email and other websites and even delete them.
-Nevertheless, this trick will help you resolve the issue, successfully.
+Some folks report that Windows Updates might interfere with the cached passwords of email and other websites and even delete them.
+Nevertheless, this trick will help you resolve the issue successfully.